IN THIS GUIDE

-This A to Z list a fairly comprehensive round-up of all the major varieties that you can grow and use in the UK, although many of them are reserved specifically for professional applications and expert medical counsel should always be sought before use.
+This A to Z list is a fairly comprehensive round-up of all the major varieties that you can grow in the UK.

 So without wasting any more thyme (sorry), here is some sage advice (and again!) regarding the herbs you might wish to include in your own garden this year.